Bumber64/dfhack/docs/plugins/regrass.rst

 ``regrass``
     Regrass the entire map, refilling existing and depleted grass except on ashes and muddy stone.
-``regrass --here``
+``regrass -p``
-    Regrass the selected tile, refilling grass and creating grass on ashes and muddy stone using the block's existing grass types.
+    Regrass the selected tile, refilling existing and depleted grass except on ashes and muddy stone.
-``regrass --block --ashes --max``
+``regrass --ashes --mud --point 0,0,100 19,19,119``
-    Regrass the block, maxing out grass and converting ashes to grass floors.
+    Regrass tiles in a 20x20x20 cube defined by the coords, refilling existing and depleted grass, and converting ashes and muddy stone (if block ever had grass.)
-``regrass -bun``
+``regrass -b 10,10,100 -aunm``
-    Regrass the block, converting muddy stone and adding new grass types.
+    Regrass the block that contains the given coord, converting ashes and muddy stone, adding all compatible grass types, and filling each grass type to max.
+``regrass -bn -f "DOG'S TOOTH GRASS"``
+    Regrass the selected block, adding all compatible grass types to block data, adding ``dog's tooth grass`` if no compatible types exist, and ignoring ashes and muddy stone.
+Refill existing grass, else select one of the block's types for each tile.
+``regrass -f UNDERLICHEN``
+    Regrass the entire map, refilling existing and depleted grass, else filling with ``underlichen``.
+Ignore ashes and muddy stone.

 Troubleshooting
 ---------------

 ``debugfilter set Debug regrass log`` can be used to figure out why regrass is failing on a tile.
-(Avoid regrassing the entire map with this enabled, as it will make the game unresponsive and flood the console for several minutes!)
+(Avoid regrassing large parts of the map with this enabled, as it will make the game unresponsive and flood the console for several minutes!)
 Disable with ``debugfilter set Info regrass log``.